xyzzy/smile/README.md

 Those three instructions are by an astronomical improbability capable to jailbreak those restrictions.

 The code and analysis might look straight forward but bear in mind that more than 800 tries and attempts were made to find the magic combination of instructions.

+When it was first created in 2011 it was much more impressive.
+Running under XP, you simply change the extension and double-click it.

 `TL;DR` The juicy technical bit is about the mother of all instructions (stage1), and the radix13 encoding using ascii art (stage2).